tgroeppmaier/philosophers/readme.md

   start sleeping.
 Once awake, they start thinking again.
 The simulation stops when a philosopher dies of starvation.
 - Every philosopher needs to eat and should never starve.
-- Philosophers don’t speak with each other.
+- Philosophers don't speak with each other.
-- Philosophers don’t know if another philosopher is about to die.
+- Philosophers don't know if another philosopher is about to die.
 - No need to say that philosophers should avoid dying!
 - According to the evaluation sheet, no  values lower than 60 ms are allowed for t_die, t_eat, t_sleep and no more than 200 Philosphers